chadd123/BorrowedCode/README.md

 # BorrowedCode
-A collection of code that I've collected and modified along the way.
+A repository of useful code that I've collected and modified along the way.
+Most of it I can't take credit for.